essuraj/dr-smiles-dentvillae-5c73e/content/pages/index.md

       - type: FeaturedItem
         title: Root Canal Treatments
         tagline: ''
-        subtitle: >-
+        subtitle: ''
-          A Treatment to repair and save a badly damaged tooth instead of removing it
+        text: >+
-        text: ''
+          Root canal treatment is a dental procedure used to treat infection or damage within the pulp of a tooth.
+It involves removing the infected or damaged tissue, cleaning the area, and sealing it to prevent further infection.

         image:
           type: ImageBlock
-          url: /images/Root-Canal-Treatment.jpg
+          url: /images/Root-Canal-Therapy.jpg
           altText: Placeholder image
           styles:
             self: